I enjoy writing, interior decorating, singing and playing the piano, but digital design is my passion. Enjoy and thanks for stopping by.

 Addicted to a life of thrills and chills, he was a living, breathing hurricane of total destruction in the lives he touched.
 Truth was a foreign language.
 Denial was a constant companion.
-Honesty was as fake as a two-headed dragon.
+Honesty was a devil in disguise.

 Why?
 Why was he so bent on self-destruction?
 What was so enthralling about running from the cops or living in the woods or spinning tails that even the devil couldn’t believe?
 Why did he think he was so entitled to do whatever he pleased regardless of the cost to society, to his family, to himself?

 Why didn’t he do something constructive with his art, his poetry, and writing?
 He was brilliant.
 He could have flown as high as an eagle but chose to wallow in the mud like a pig.
 Why?

 I don’t know.
 I just know that while he was high on drugs and living a life of crime I was wishing I had a brother I could depend on.
 A brother I could talk to.
 A brother I could trust.
 I was wishing he would straighten up before it was too late.
 I was wishing he would remove the blindfolds and see how much I loved him.